 We understand you don’t have time to waste on employees that are not an asset to your business, but the labour laws require you to jump through hoops and loops to protect the interest of your employees.
 The same employees who are costing you money, not making you money.

 By adopting comprehensive labour manuals, you and your employees have a “handbook” that addresses every situation, from leave, to performance, to disciplinary action.

 You can save yourself a lot of time, frustration and legal fees if you and your employees have a manual to follow.

 All disputes start bad and when ego’s get in the way, they end worse.

 When a dispute arises, someone needs to be blamed, and no one will publicly blame themselves.

-You will need an attorney to defuse the situation, by advising you to admit as little liability as possible, to persuade your adversary to naturally sympathise with you and also admit his portion of liability.
+You will need an attorney to defuse the situation, by advising you to admit as little liability as possible, to persuade your adversary to naturally sympathise with you and also admit his portion of the liability.
 This is just how the human mind works.

 When you admit some (small) liability early in a dispute, you not only earn the respect of your adversary, but also his sympathy.
 He will feel guilty to an extent and the parties can reach a workable solution without tarnishing the business relationship.

 Settle disputes quickly with your adversary, because the longer a dispute drags on, the bigger the ego’s get, and the harder it is to resolve a dispute.